The Little John Protocol –

 Betting Angles –

-I expect the LJP will continue to provide wagering angles, beyond just using the closing LJP Scores themselves.
-I expect new angles to be uncovered as time goes along, and as the data sample increases.
-However, below is a list of angles that have currently been identified and tracked.
-In the months ahead I will be auditing all the records and providing a full analysis of these angles since the LJP launched back in December.
-Stay tuned for that report sometime before NFL begins!
-In the mean time, here are some of the identified angles from the LJP…
+I expect the LJP will continue to provide wagering angles, beyond just using the closing LJP Scores themselves, as the data sample increases.
+However, below is a list of angles that have currently been identified and are tracked.
+Here are some of the identified angles from the LJP…

 The Wild Moves – The most widely covered angle is the “Wild LJP Move”, which has shown to be quite strong.
 A “Wild LJP Move” is basically an indication of aggressive sharp buying and/or letting you know of a head fake by sharps in the markets… two angles that are always strong to follow.
 There are many variations of LJP Wild Moves.
 For something to be considered an LJP Wild Move, you look for a wager to move four LJP points or more over the course of the day, with the positive LJP Score switching sides in the process.
 A Wild LJP Move would look something like this… Team A opens as an LJP 2 and by the start of the event, Team B is now an LJP 2.
 Betting on Team B has shown to be a profitable angle in these situations.